The 10 Best Entry Level Marketing Jobs

 Here are a few major tasks that you’ll have to do as a marketing assistant:

 - Monitor and improve marketing campaigns

-The average salary of a marketing assistant is $14.10 per hour which can go as high as $22.11 per hour.
+The average salary of a marketing assistant is $14.10 per hour, but it can be as high as $22.11 per hour.
 This salary greatly depends on your niche whether that’s working in more traditional companies such as blue-collar maintenance and production or a fast-growing tech startup.

 Indeed has 46K+ marketing assistant jobs available to choose from.
-This means marketing assistant is a job that’s in high demand as compared to marketing coordinator.
-You won’t have to face high competition for marketing assistant job.
+This means marketing assistant positions are in higher demand when compared to marketing coordinator positions.
+In other words, you won’t have to face high competition for a marketing assistant job.

 3. Marketing Analyst

-It is a technical and crucial position where you’ll be involved in advanced data analysis and reporting that will be used for decision-making.
-It involves marketing research, collecting data, analyzing data, and reporting it in an easy-to-understand way.
+This is a technical and crucial position where you’ll be involved in advanced data analysis and reporting, that will be used for decision-making.
+In a nutshell, it involves marketing research, data collection, data analysis, and then reporting the data in an easy-to-understand way.

 Here is a list of major tasks that you will be performing as a marketing analyst: